jcausey-astate/CS2124_lecture_notes/07_friend_op-overload/PITCHME.md

 // should print "2+0i 2+0i 3+0i"
 ```

-The postfix increment operator is **also** *unary* --- and this causes an ambiguity.
+<small style="font-size: 90%;">The postfix increment operator is **also** *unary* --- and this causes an ambiguity.
 How can the compiler tell one unary operator with the symbol `++` from another?

 They "cheat".
 The language specification introduces a "dummy" parameter of type `int` as a second parameter of the *postfix* increment and decrement.
-So the prototype for postfix increment is:
+So the prototype for postfix increment is:</small>

 ```cpp
 ComplexNumber operator++ (ComplexNumber& num, int);